 ALSO READModi-Trump meet: India, US name Pakistan, demand action on 26/11, Pathankot Pakistan Army unlikely to allow strategic shift in ties with India: Expert Cut Pakistan aid, revoke major non-NATO ally status: US senators US imposes sanctions on Pak-based extremists to disrupt terror funding Kashmir: Lashkar-e-Taiba militant killed in gunfight with Army in Pulwama

+Terror and talks cannot go together.
+The day they stop promoting terror, we will start the talks," she had said.
+The State Department on Wednesday had also asked the two countries to engage in talks.
 "I think one of the things that we would do is ask or encourage India and Pakistan to sit down together and engage in direct dialogue that is aimed at reducing tensions between both of those countries," State Department Spokesperson Heather Nauert had told reporters.